Why is Legal Writing so Difficult? Those in Law Wonder, How Can I Improve My Legal Writing Skills, and Quickly?

 The drafter should summarize the statute.

-• 18 U.S.C. § 2113(a) defines bank robbery as an individual’s taking from another, by force or fear, at a bank, property or money belonging to the bank.
+• 18 U.S.C. § 2113(a) defines bank robbery as an individual’s taking from another, by force or fear, at a bank, property, or money belonging to the bank.

 The goal is to write in plain English so that the reader finds the language easy to understand.
-In our course, Legal Writing Launch, we focus upon other key areas of proper grammar for practitioners.
+In our course, Legal Writing Launch, we focus on other key areas of proper grammar for practitioners.
 Also, our blog, Drafting a Strong Business Email in a Legal Setting is a great resource for writing professionals emails in the law office.

 How Can You Invest in Yourself?

-Billionaire investor Warren Buffet states, “[b]y far the best investment you can make is in yourself.”
-[11] Buffett added that developing one’s communication skills—both in writing and in-person—”can increase [one’s] value by at least fifty percent.”
+Billionaire investor Warren Buffet states, “by far the best investment you can make is in yourself.”
+[11] Buffett added that developing one’s communication skills—both in writing and in person—”can increase [one’s] value by at least fifty percent.”
 [12]

 [1] Viatar, Adams & Reese, Legal Education’s Perfect Storm: Law Students’ Poor Writing and Legal Analysis Skills Collide with Dismal Employment Prospects, Creating the Urge to Reconfigure the First-Year Curriculum (Legal Education’s Perfect Storm) (2012) 61 Cath.
 U. L Rev. 735, 755-756. https://papers.ssrn.com/sol3/papers.cfm?
 755abstract_id=2142812#:~:text=Legal%20Education%27s%20Perfect%20Storm%3A%20Law%20Students%27%20Poor%20Writing,the%20Urgent%20Need%20to%20Reconfigure%20the%20First-Year%20Curriculum